yymqn/PastelEx/README.md

 | PastelEx  |    25.78 ns |  0.0382   |     80 B  |
 |   Crayon  |   453.23 ns |  0.6266   |   1312 B  |
 ```

-# 🧪 Tested and Verified
-PastelEx is rigorously tested to ensure accurate and intended color and style rendering.
-It dynamically checks and adapts to your terminal's ANSI color support, providing a seamless experience.

-**Note:** Avoid explicit calls to `PastelEx.Enable()`.
-PastelEx handles ANSI color code display automatically.

-# 🚫 NO_COLOR Compatibility
-PastelEx respects the `NO_COLOR` environment variable.
-If set, it disables color output to accommodate user preferences.

-# 🚧 What PastelEx Doesn't Offer
-While PastelEx empowers your console output, it doesn't provide tools for creating complex Console UI, panels, or tables.

 ![Example Image](https://github.com/k-iro/PastelEx/blob/master/img/example1.png?raw=true)